36 Altitude Definitions & Measurement

 Armed with these equations, it is now possible to examine the variations in density altitude with temperature changes for different pressure altitude values, as shown in the chart below in SI units.
 In this regard, it should be remembered that the value of B in SI units B is 6.5^{\circ}C per 1,000 m or 1.981^{\circ}C per 1,000 ft.
 The diagonal lines are values of constant pressure altitude.
 The blue line is the standard ISA temperature variation, giving h_{\varrho} = h_p.
 Taking as an example T_{\rm {\tiny OAT}} = 32^{\circ}C and h_p = 6,300 m, then by following the red lines on the chart, the chart gives an estimated value of h_{\varrho} of 8,200 m.

-A pressure/density altitude chart in SI units from which density altitude can be estimated from measurements of pressure altitude and outside air temperature.
+A pressure/density altitude chart in SI units.
+Density altitude can be estimated from measurements of pressure altitude and outside air temperature.

 The same type of presentation showing the variation in density altitude with temperature changes for different pressure altitude values is shown in the chart below in USC units.
 In this case, B is 3.57^{\circ}F per 1,000 ft of altitude or 0.00357^{\circ}F per ft = 0.00357^{\circ}R per ft.
 Again, taking as an example where T_{\rm {\tiny OAT}} = 85^{\circ}F and h_p = 17,500 ft, then following the red lines on the chart gives an estimated value of h_{\varrho} of 23,000 ft.

-A pressure/density altitude chart in USC units from which density altitude can be estimated from measurements of pressure altitude and outside air temperature.
+A pressure/density altitude chart in USC units.
+Density altitude can be estimated from measurements of pressure altitude and outside air temperature.

 Notice that interpolation is inevitably required when using these charts, but the eye and brain are excellent interpolators.
 Nevertheless, while the charts are a reasonable visual interpretation of the differences between pressure altitude and density altitude for variations in non-standard temperature, they should not be used for engineering purposes instead of the ISA equations.